openaps/AndroidAPSdocs/docs/EN/index.rst

 Welcome to the Android APS documentation
 ==============================================

-**What is closed loop system with AndroidAPS**
+**What is a closed loop system with AndroidAPS**

-AndroidAPS is a app that acts as an artificial pancreas system (APS) on an Android smartphone.
+AndroidAPS is an app that acts as an artificial pancreas system (APS) on an Android smartphone for people suffering from  insulin-dependent diabetes.

 **What is an artificial pancreas system**

-It is a software program that aims to do what a living pancreas does: keep blood sugar levels within healthy limits automatically.
+It is a software algorithm that aims to do what a living pancreas does: keep blood sugar levels within healthy limits using automated insulin delivery (AID).

 For more details, please keep reading here: